oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 ## Task 2: Create an AI Profile for OCI Generative AI

 A Select AI profile encapsulates connection information for an AI provider.
 This includes:
-1. a security credential (e.g. the resource principal)
+1. A security credential (e.g. the resource principal)
-2. the name of the provider
+2. The name of the provider
-3. the name of the LLM
+3. The name of the LLM

 You can create as many profiles as you need, which is useful when comparing the quality of the results of different models.

-Check out [the documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-ai-package.html#GUID-D51B04DE-233B-48A2-BBFA-3AAB18D8C35C) for a complete list of Select AI profile attributes.
+For a complete list of the Select AI profile attributes, see the [DBMS_CLOUD_AI_Package] (https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-ai-package.html#GUID-D51B04DE-233B-48A2-BBFA-3AAB18D8C35C) in the Using Oracle Autonomous Database Serverless documentation.

 >**Note:** The deployment script created a Select AI profile using the code below: